worldbank/gld/Support/Z - GLD Ecosystem Tools/GLD Classification Code Checks/README.md

 - `gld_isco_check`: compares observed occupation codes against available ISCO helper-list versions.

 Each command collapses the loaded data to the unique non-missing codes in the selected variable, then compares those unique codes with every available reference version.
 The command reports the number and share of unique observed codes that match each version.
 With the `show` option, it lists the observed codes that do not match each version.

+The basic use case is simple.
+If you have an industry variable and do not know the ISIC version, run `gld_isic_check` on that variable.
+The command shows how many unique industry codes match each ISIC version.
+The version with the strongest match is the version the industry code is most likely to follow.
+The same logic applies to occupation codes with `gld_isco_check`.

 ## How is this different from the ISIC ISCO universe check?